-Guest Introduction: teaches NLP for the NLP Practitioner Program, for Redrocks Community College, and for private sponsors in many locations.
+Mark Andreas teaches NLP for the NLP Practitioner Program, for Redrocks Community College, and for private sponsors in many locations.
 He also has a Personal Change private practice in Boulder CO, where he assists people in achieving life goals and resolving limitations using NLP, Core Transformation, Metaphors of Movement, and other methods for personal transformation and development.
 Mark’s past experience includes having worked in wilderness therapy as a counselor and trip-leader for the Monarch Center for Family Healing where he was in charge of facilitating groups of “troubled” youth.
-He is also the author of 2 books, including, Mark Andreas and “Sweet Fruit From The Bitter Tree: 61 Stories of Creative and Compassionate Ways out of Conflict,” “Waltzing with Wolverines: Finding connection and Cooperation with Troubled Teens.”
-Interview Summary:
+He is also the author of 2 books, including, “Sweet Fruit From The Bitter Tree: 61 Stories of Creative and Compassionate Ways out of Conflict,” and “Waltzing with Wolverines: Finding connection and Cooperation with Troubled Teens.”

 In this interview, Mark first discusses his journey into NLP, and describes what NLP is and how it works.
 He provides an example showing how people can have drastically different interpretations of the same experience.
 We ask Mark how people can change their internal dialogue.
 He outlines the two sectors of NLP: the one that improves our communication with others, and the one that improves our communication with ourselves.
 He then walks us through an exercise that reveals the two ways that we remember things.